 You’ve hopefully made a point to leave enough of your goatee neckline as per step 3.

 It’s now time to define that neckline further by getting rid of that “neck stubble”.
-Neck stubble never looks tidy and should always be removed in order to make that style look intentional and not accidental.
+Neck stubble never looks tidy.

 The quickest way to do this would be with a razor or an electric shaver.
 Simply define that neckline further by shaving any neck stubble that lies beneath it.